w3c/webappsec-dbsc/README.md

 ### Non-goals
 DBSC will not prevent temporary access to any browser sessions while the attacker has ongoing access to a compromised user-agent.
 An attacker with ongoing access to a compromised user agent (or network AitM, etc) will be able to continuously access fresh DBSC-controlled bearer tokens, and an attacker with malware running on a compromised device will, on many modern operating systems, be able to treat even secure elements as a signing oracle, in order to provide proof-of-possession of the DBSC secret keys.

-### What makes Device Bound Session Credentials different
+### Alternatives Considered
-DBSC is not the first proposal towards these goals, with a notable one being [Token Binding](https://en.wikipedia.org/wiki/Token_Binding).
+DBSC is not the first proposal in this space, with notable others [Token Binding](https://en.wikipedia.org/wiki/Token_Binding) and [WebCrypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
 This proposal offers two important features that we believe makes it easier to deploy than previous proposals.
 DBSC provides application-level binding and browser initiated refreshes that can make sure devices are still bound to the original device.

 #### Application-level binding
 For websites, device binding is most useful for securing authenticated sessions of users.
 DBSC allows websites to closely couple the setup of bound sessions with user sign-in mechanisms, makes session and key lifetimes explicit and controllable, and allows servers to design infrastructure that places verification of session credentials close to where user credentials (cookies) are processed in their infrastructure.